v-alisha/RedirectChecker/README.md

 1. In the file `Program.cs`, set the paths for:

-   - `oldRedirectsFilePath`: You provide this file.
-It should contain all existing redirects, each on a separate line.
+   - `oldRedirectsFilePath`: You provide this path to a `.json` or `.txt` file that should contain all existing redirects, each on a separate line.
 Commas and surrounding braces are ignored, so can be left in or omitted.

-   - `newRedirectsFilePath`: You provide this file.
-It should contain any new redirects, each on a separate line.
+   - `newRedirectsFilePath`: You provide this path to a `.json` or `.txt` file that should contain any new redirects, each on a separate line.
 Commas and surrounding braces are ignored, so can be left in or omitted.
 If you're just checking old redirects, then this can be an empty file.

    - `analysisCsvFilePath`: On completion, the program creates a CSV report at this path.
 The app validates the combined set of redirects from both of the above files, and identifies the location of problematic redirects by `Old:<line number>` or `New:<line number>`.